Giving kids medicine safely can be complicated. And many parents feel the pressure

 cylindrical dosing spoons, which have a long handle that's easier for children

 if your child can drink easily from a cup without spilling, the small dosage cups

 Never use tableware or a kitchen spoon to measure medicine because these don't

 provide standard measurements.
 Instead, get a measuring device designed to deliver

 accurate medicine doses from your local pharmacy or drugstore.

 Some medicine dispensers for infants and toddlers look like pacifiers.
 With these,

-then give the pacifier to the baby to suck.
-Most of the medicine slips past the
+give the pacifier to the baby to suck.
+Most of the medicine slips past the taste

 Whatever method you use, it's important that your child takes all the medicine